 That first day I didn’t come much further than the church (beautiful place for tenting) near Višegradska Banja.
-Next day turned out to be more or less the same: gpx tracks weren’t (anymore) matching hikable paths, but I did find my own way to the hut following traces through high grass along the river.
+The next day turned out to be more or less the same: gpx tracks weren’t (any more) matching hikable paths, but I did find my own way to the hut following traces through high grass along the river.
 The hut was closed and not in a very good state.
 That’s an understatement, but for the first time this trip I had an evening in the sun.

 It turned around and hiked the road, roads to Dobrun.
 At Dobrun waited me a nice surprise.
 A super sweet restaurant, Carev Most, and again evening sun.
 The owner had a wooden house next to the river where I could spend the night.
 Or nights, I could stay as long as I wanted.
 Wow!
 A bed, a warm shower and ćevapi.
 What else?
 Ow, beer!

-So what do I do on the non-hiking-days, you might wonder.
-Well, first of all begging the rain to stop.
+So, what do I do on the non-hiking-days, you might wonder.
+First, begging the rain to stop.
 Didn’t work.
 Secondly I tried to solve technical GPS problems.
-Didn’t work neither.
+Didn’t work either.
 This means I depend on my phone and paper maps, because the Open Street Map of Serbia got an update which doesn’t communicate with my GPS.
 It sucks, but I’ll find my way around.

 My way around